Your personal information is important

 We use your personal information for the purpose for which it has been provided, any other purpose you have consented to and any other purpose permitted under the Privacy Laws.
 This may include using your personal information for the following purposes:

-We may also use your personal information to tell you about the products and services of Coca-Cola Amatil or third parties.
+We may also use your personal information to tell you about the products and services of Coca-Cola Europacific Partners third parties.
 From time to time, we and our related entities, affiliates and business partners may contact you by mail, telephone, email or other electronic messaging services (such as text, voice, sound or image messages including using automated calling systems) with information about products and services (including discounts and special offers).
 If you no longer wish to receive marketing or promotional information from us and our affiliates and partners, you can unsubscribe at any time.
 Instructions on how to unsubscribe are set out in any marketing communication we send to you, or you can contact us through our Privacy Officer using the contact details below.
 Please allow a reasonable period of time for us to action any request to unsubscribe.
 There are certain messages relating to the goods and services we provide to you that cannot be unsubscribed from.

 We will not sell any personal information that you give us to any third party.